4+1 Schedule Structure

 - Subspecialty clinics

-- Didactic sessions on ambulatory medicine
+- Didactic half day focusing on ambulatory medicine topics

 - Simulation sessions